rbaran7/Array_Value_Swap/README.md

 2. Clone this repo to a new fresh directory.

-3. From the terminal type:
+3. From the projects base directory, in the terminal type:

             node swap.js